-In most states, the prosecution must prove that the defendant intentionally failed to show up to court—it will usually suffice to show that the defendant knew of the requisite court appearance and simply didn't appear.
-In these states and others, there must be proof that the defendant received notice of the hearing, you might have a defense, but courts keep records of these notices.
+In most states, the prosecution must prove that the defendant intentionally, willfully, or knowingly failed to show up to court.
+It will usually suffice to show that the defendant knew about the court appearance and simply didn't appear—accident or no accident.
+If you didn't receive notice of the hearing, you might have a defense, but courts keep records of these notices.
 Depending on the jurisdiction, that notice can take various forms, including a letter mailed to the defendant and even the wording of the bail bond.
 Trying to convince the court the notice was lost in the mail won't typically work.

 Whether a defendant's excuse for not showing up to court (and potentially failing to surrender thereafter) constitutes a defense depends on the facts and the jurisdiction.
 It's often a valid defense that the defendant couldn't have avoided the failure to appear due to circumstances beyond his or her control.
 A court might consider a car accident or hospitalization as beyond someone's control.
 But courts have rejected excuses due to intoxication and drug use, and have been skeptical of poorly substantiated claims of illness.
-In some states, even the fact of being incarcerated in another jurisdiction isn't a cognizable excuse for failing to be in court when required.
+In some states, even the fact of being incarcerated in another jurisdiction isn't an excuse for failing to be in court when required.
 And if your car breaks down, you need to find a ride.

 If you've been charged with bail jumping or missed your court date and don't know what to do, talk to a local criminal defense attorney.
 A knowledgeable lawyer will be able to advise you as to the applicable law, the local practices, and your best course of action, including whether surrendering to the court or the authorities may prevent a bail jumping charge.